wmacgyver/javalin-http2-example/README.md

 Open chrome and go to https://localhost:8443 you'll see in the Developer tools under network tab, you are connecting using h2

 Discussion in [github issue](https://github.com/tipsy/javalin/issues/151)

+the api version you need to use is specific to the java 8 version you are running as per [here](https://www.eclipse.org/jetty/documentation/9.4.x/alpn-chapter.html#alpn-versions)